I came to faith in God at 11 years old through an experience with a cat.

 The movement to become just another body of Christians rather than the ONE and TRUE CHURCH…

-All others an abomination…
+All other Christian bodies an abomination…

 Did Joseph really die with a Jupiter Talisman on him like quantifiable LDS historians claim that has since been ex-communicated?